Thomas Boardman

 b.
 23 September 1901, d.
 26 September 1973

-Roscoe Adams Feild was born on 23 September 1901 in Rockport, Spencer County, Indiana.1,2 He was the son of Roscoe Feild and Frances Graham Adams.2 Roscoe Adams Feild married Georgie Glynn Bledsoe on 21 December 1929 in Corinth, Alcorn County, Mississippi.2 His death date has not been found.
-He died in Memphis, Shelby County, Tennessee.2,4
+Roscoe Adams Feild was born on 23 September 1901 in Rockport, Spencer County, Indiana.1,2 He was the son of Roscoe Feild and Frances Graham Adams.2 Roscoe Adams Feild married Georgie Glynn Bledsoe on 21 December 1929 in Corinth, Alcorn County, Mississippi.2 Roscoe Adams Feild died on 26 September 1973 in Memphis, Shelby County, Tennessee, at age 72.2,4

-Roscoe Adams Feild appeared on the 1920 Federal census of Memphis, in Shelby County, Tennessee, enumerated 10 January 1920 in the household of Mary Elizabeth Bragg.1 Roscoe Adams Feild appeared on the 1930 Federal census of Memphis, Tennessee in the household of his parents Roscoe Feild and Frances Graham Adams.5
+He appeared on the 1920 Federal census of Memphis, in Shelby County, Tennessee, enumerated 10 January 1920 in the household of Mary Elizabeth Bragg.1 Roscoe Adams Feild appeared on the 1930 Federal census of Memphis, Tennessee in the household of his parents Roscoe Feild and Frances Graham Adams.5 Roscoe Adams Feild and Georgie Glynn Bledsoe appeared on the 1940 Federal census of Memphis, Shelby County, Tennessee enumerated 3 April 1940.
+Their children Roscoe Adams were listed as living with them.6

 Children of Roscoe Adams Feild and Georgie Glynn Bledsoe